Skip to main content

 Amaretti

-Traditional Italian almond cookies from Saronno, Lombardy, with crispy exteriors and chewy centers.
-Made primarily from egg whites, sugar, and bitter almonds (or almond extract), these gluten-free treats pair perfectly with espresso or sweet dessert wines like Vin Santo.
+Almond cookies from Saronno in Lombardy, crisp outside and chewy in the middle.
+They're made mostly from egg whites, sugar, and bitter almonds (or almond extract), happen to be gluten-free, and go well with espresso or a sweet wine like Vin Santo.

 vegetariangluten-freeContains: EggsContains: Tree Nuts